saeed-sufi/GA/README.md

 * **Destination Goals**: When a visitor lands on a specific page, the Goal is triggered.
 These are perfect for building funnels.
 * **Duration Goals**: When a visitor spends X amount of time on your site, the Goal is triggered.
 These are perfect for measuring engagement.
 * **Pages/Screens Per Session Goals**: When a visitor lands on X amount of pages in a single session, the Goal is triggered.
 Again, these are perfect for measuring engagement.
-* **Event Goals—Whenever**: a certain condition (or set of conditions) is met, the Goal is triggered.
+* **Event Goals**: Whenever a certain condition (or set of conditions) is met, the Goal is triggered.
 These are the most flexible.

+* “The Truth is in the Trend; The Power is in the Pattern”.

+* Spam traffic will typically show as a Referral report while the bot traffic will usually show as Direct traffic in Google Analytics.

+* Transactions with no value (i.e. $0) and cancelled transactions do not appear in Google Analytics.

+* Be carefull with `include filters` as you might accidentally end up filtering all data from your reports

+* Data is useful only if you can action on it.